 If a large polyp is found in the colon, an optical colonoscopy may be needed to remove it.
 "Large" polyps are those 1 cm (about 3/8 inch or the size of a garden pea) or greater and should be removed because they have a higher chance of becoming cancer.
 A growth of this size is found in less than 5 percent of all patients.
 A nurse will arrange for the optical colonoscopy the same day, if needed.

 "Small" polyps, those between 6 mm and 9 mm (about 1/3-1/4 inch), are found in the colon 7-8 percent of the time.
 Polyps of this size have a less than 1 percent chance of becoming cancer.
-Doctors at UW Hospital and Clinics can safely watch a small colon polyp over time by having a follow up virtual colonoscopy exam in 3 years.
+Doctors at UW Health can safely watch a small colon polyp over time by having a follow up virtual colonoscopy exam in 3 years.
 But small polyps can also be removed by optical colonoscopy on the same day or later.
 Patients are given both options to choose from if a polyp of this size is found.

 Patients who take blood thinners such as Coumadin® or Plavix® can safely have a virtual colonoscopy exam without stopping these medicines.
 In the small number of cases that a polyp is found which needs to be removed, the optical colonoscopy would be set up by their doctor at a later date.